brandomeniconi/node-jwt-auth-backend/README.md

-# JWT Authentication Demo
+# NodeJS JWT Authentication App

-This is a sample application to showcase a JWT persistent authenitication.
+This is a sample application to showcase a JWT persistent authentication.

 ## Development